After you submit an online form, read this page for important information on:

 After you submit an online form to the USPTO, it’s your responsibility to check the status of your application or registration in our database, Trademark Status and Document Retrieval (TSDR).

-NOTE: Four to five business days after you submit an online form, check the documents tab in TSDR.
-If your documents do not appear in TSDR after four to five days, please email TrademarkAssistanceCenter@uspto.gov.
+NOTE: Four to five business days after you submit a form, check the documents tab in TSDR.
+If your documents do not appear in TSDR, email TrademarkAssistanceCenter@uspto.gov.